Forest Hill Luxury real estate toronto

 The Forest Hill neighbourhood is one of Toronto's most prestigious districts.
 The mansions in Lower Forest Hill are rivalled only by those found in Rosedale.
 Forest Hill's schools are among the best in the country.
 They include two of Canada's most revered private schools: Upper Canada College for boys and Bishop Strachan School for girls.

-Forest Hill is one of Toronto's prettier districts.
+Forest Hill is one of Toronto's prettier districts with an exquisite array of luxury homes.
 Its topography is very diverse with gently slopping hills, winding roads, and numerous little parkettes all adding charm to the neighbourhood.

 WALK SCORE 87 VERY WALKABLE | TRANSIT SCORE 81 EXCELLENT TRANSIT | BIKE SCORE 98 BIKER'S PARADISE